13 September 2011

 If you could recommend one place in Africa that Scott Dunn guests should visit, where would it be?

-I have so many favorite spots but overall I think I would say that Sarara Camp nestled in the foothills of the Mathews Mountains of northern Kenya remains my number one destination!
+I have so many favourite spots but overall I think I would say that Sarara Camp nestled in the foothills of the Mathews Mountains of northern Kenya remains my number one destination!
 It is quite simply breathtaking and so peaceful.
 It also represents one of Africa’s best examples of successful community conservation and a project that Tusk has been proud to support since 1998.

 There are so many iconic species in Africa that it is really difficult to choose one!
 Elephants are incredible in so many ways, and lions and leopards are pretty awesome; gorillas for their likeness to humans; wild dogs are always exciting and rare to see, but I have always had a soft spot for the cheetah!